Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Pirate ship is buildable as a separate structure (like a seas scorpion)
 - Pirate ship death animation being improved.
 Ships decks are no logner just dissapear once the ship being killed.
 They are playing death animation, as well as ship's hull.
 - Fixed bug with death animation being played, when the rocket ramp being not fully built while was killed
+- The parasaurolophus war drums once got weapon upgrade from now change their stance from "agressive" to "stand ground";

 Norsemen:
 - Stone Guardian is buildable as a separate structure (like a seas scorpion)